It's not you, it's your hiring process. Learn how to improve your hiring with our latest report - How to Lose a Candidate in 10 Days.

 Early years providers

 If you are a nursery or other early years provider in England, your baseline duty comes from the Childcare Act 2006.
-The Act is brought to life through the Statutory Framework for the Early Years Foundation Stage (EYFS) (DfE, latest update 2024).
+The Act is brought to life through the Statutory Framework for the Early Years Foundation Stage (EYFS) (DfE, 2025, effective from 1 September 2025).

 The EYFS sets out safeguarding and welfare requirements, including: